Promotion & Tenure

 All faculty, at all ranks, undergo an annual performance review.
 According to the Medical School Faculty Review Policy, the head of the department or his/her designee annually reviews the progress of each faculty member and prepares a written summary of that review and discusses the faculty member's progress with the faculty member, giving him/her a copy of the report.
 The Department of Pediatrics has empowered committees to assist the department head with this review.

-The Department has established four committees that are charged with providing academic and research mentorship to junior faculty.
-The members of these committees are assigned to individual faculty members and are encouraged to meet with them throughout the year to assess academic progress, research productivity, and advancement towards the awarding of tenure, if applicable.
-The committees meet annually to review progress and create a record for future documentation of success.
+The Department has established committees charged with providing promotion advisership to early career faculty.
+The members of these committees are assigned as advisors to individual faculty members, and are encouraged to meet with them twice annually to assess academic progress, research productivity, and advancement towards the award of tenure, if applicable.
+The committees meet annually to review progress and create a record for documentation of future success.

 Review Committees